equivalent/scrapbook2/archive/blogs/2014-01-heroku-domains.md

 # Heroku & naked domains

-Nomather what you should be aming for 301 (Permanent) redirect, which is SEO friendly.
+Nomather what option you chose, you should be aming for 301 (Permanent) redirect, which is SEO friendly.
+Let say you have link `http://eq8.eu/blogs` on some other website (e.g.: on StackOwerfflow).
+When google visit it, 301 redirect will tell seach enging that the website been permanently moved to new location `http://www.eq8.eu/blogs`.
+Therefore google will keep page rank.

 ### wwwizer